Surface grinding: Grinding wheels for surface grinders

 Aluminum oxide, silicon carbide, diamond, and cubic boron nitride (CBN) are four commonly used abrasive materials for the surface of the grinding wheels.
 Of these materials, aluminum oxide is the most common.
-Because of cost, diamond and CBN grinding wheels are generally made with a core of less expensive material surrounded by a layer of diamond or CBN.
-Diamond and CBN wheels are very hard and are capable of economically grinding materials, such as ceramics and carbides, that cannot be ground by aluminum oxide or silicon.
+Because of cost, diamond and CBN grinding wheels are generally made with a core of less-expensive material surrounded by a layer of diamond or CBN.
+Diamond and CBN wheels are very hard and are capable of economically grinding materials, such as ceramics and carbides, that cannot be ground by aluminum oxide or silicon carbide.

 As with any grinding operation, the condition of the wheel is extremely important.
-Grinding dressers are used to maintain the condition of the wheel, these may be table mounted or mounted in the wheel head where they can be readily applied.
+Grinding dressers are used to maintain the condition of the wheel; these may be table-mounted or mounted in the wheelhead where they can be readily applied.

 Lubrication

 Lubricants are sometimes used to cool the workpiece and wheel, lubricate the interface, and remove swarf (chips).
 It must be applied directly to the cutting area to ensure that the fluid is not carried away by the grinding wheel.
 Common lubricants include water-soluble chemical fluids, water-soluble oils, synthetic oils, and petroleum-based oils.
 The type of lubrication used depends on the workpiece material and is outlined in the table below.